-- $\square$ Written communications pursuant to Rule 425 under the Securities Act (17 CFR 230.425) - □ Soliciting material pursuant to Rule 14a-12 under the Exchange Act (17 CFR 240.14a-12) - ☐ Pre-commencement communications pursuant to Rule 14d-2(b) under the Exchange Act (17 CFR 240.14d-2(b)) - Pre-commencement communications pursuant to Rule 13e-4(c) under the Exchange Act (17 CFR 240.13e-4(c))

-Securities registered pursuant to Section 12(b) of the Act:

-Trading Name of each exchange Title of each class symbol(s) on which registered Common Stock, \$0.0001 par value per share AVRO Nasdag Global Select Market

-Indicate by check mark whether the registrant is an emerging growth company as defined in Rule 405 of the Securities Act of 1933 (§ 230.405 of this chapter) or Rule 12b-2 of the Securities Exchange Act of 1934 (§ 240.12b-2 of this chapter).
+Written communications pursuant to Rule 425 under the Securities Act (17 CFR 230.425) Soliciting material pursuant to Rule 14a-12 under the Exchange Act (17 CFR 240.14a-12) Pre-commencement communications pursuant to Rule 14d-2(b) under the Exchange Act (17 CFR 240.14d-2(b)) Pre-commencement communications pursuant to Rule 13e-4(c) under the Exchange Act (17 CFR 240.13e-4(c)) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading symbol(s) Name of each exchange on which registered Co ommon Stock, \$0.0001 par value per share AVRO Nasdaq Global Select Market Indicate by check mark whether the registrant is an emerging growth company as defined in Rule 405 of the Securities Act of 1933 (§ 230.405 of this chapter) or Rule 12b-2 of the Securities Exchange Act of 1934 (§ 240.12b-2 of this chapter).

-Emerging growth company $\ oxtimes$
+Emerging growth company ⊠

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$ tem 8.01 Other Events.
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box tem 8.01 Other Events.

-On June 17, 2021, AVROBIO, Inc. updated its corporate presentation for use in meetings with investors, analysts and others.
+On Augusts 9, 2021, AVROBIO, Inc. updated its corporate presentation for use in meetings with investors, analysts and others.
 A copy of the slide presentation is filed as Exhibit 99.1 to this Current Report on Form 8-K and incorporated into this Item 8.01 by reference.